kalimosd/Estimating-atmospheric-aerosol-concentrations-from-weather-satellites/README.md

-Discuss the liveability in metropolitan Melbourne
+Estimating Atmospheric-aerosol concentrations in Australian from weather-satellites